DennisSchmitz/Jovian_archive/README.md

 Currently, the method to launch analyses via the Jupyter Notebook requires some minor tweaks.
 So I cannot share it yet, we recommend you to use the command-line method below.

 <b>Jupyter Notebook method:</b>
-- Via your Jupyter Notebook browser connection, go to the `Jovian` folder [created above](#installing-the-pipeline).
+- Via your Jupyter Notebook browser connection, go to the `Jovian` folder [created during installation](../../wiki/Installation-Instructions).
 Then, open `Notebook_portal.ipynb`.
 - Follow the instructions in this notebook to start an analysis.

 <b>Command-line interface method:</b>
-- Make sure the installation of Jovian is completed, see: [installing the pipeline](#installing-the-pipeline)
+- Make sure that Jovian is completely [installed](../../wiki/Installation-Instructions).
-- Go to the `Jovian` folder [created above](#installing-the-pipeline)
+- Go to the folder where `Jovian` was installed.
 - Configure pipeline parameters by changing the [profile/pipeline_parameters.yaml](profile/pipeline_parameters.yaml) file.
 Either via Jupyter Notebook or with a commandline text-editor of choice.
-- We recommended you do a `dry-run` before each analysis to check if there are any typo's, missing files or other errors.
+- Optional: We recommended you do a `dry-run` before each analysis to check if there are any typo's, missing files or other errors.
 This can be done via `bash jovian -i <input_directory> -n`
 - If the dry-run has completed without errors, you are ready to start a real analysis with the following command:
 `bash jovian -i <input_directory>`
 - After the pipeline has finished, open `Notebook_report.ipynb` via your browser.
 Click on `Cell` in the toolbar, then press `Run all` and wait for data to be imported.
   - N.B.
-You need to have a Jupyter notebook process running in the background, as described [here](#starting-the-jupyter-notebook-server-process).
+You need to have a Jupyter notebook process running in the background, as described [here](../../wiki/Installation-Instructions#starting-the-jupyter-notebook-server-process).

 ### Explanation of output folders
 |Folder|Contents|